 These are the individuals who need Higher Ground Saint Paul and the Richard M. Schulze Family Foundation Saint Paul Opportunity Center because of deep and persistent challenges that have caused them to be homeless, some for many years.
 These are often men and women who suffer from debilitating mental or physical illness or disabilities so significant they may never be able to hold a job or pull themselves out of poverty.
 With your help, their lives can be safer, more stable and dignified, avoiding expensive health care and other costs.

 On the Brink of Homelessness

 There is yet another group of people who need help – those who are not homeless.
 Many of those we serve during the day actually have a home, but are suffering from deep poverty and are on the brink of becoming homeless.
-They seek assistance for meals and others services in order to maintain their housing.
-Without our help and completion of the Saint Paul Opportunity Center, they may lose their home and end up sleeping in the emergency shelter.
+They seek assistance for meals and other services in order to maintain their housing.
+Without the Saint Paul Opportunity Center, they may lose their home and end up sleeping in the emergency shelter.